AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 • Code or file changes that affect build/behavior, asset updates referenced by site, config changes such as Netlify or router rules.

 📅 Timestamp Logging Protocol
 • Every assistant reply ends with a human readable timestamp, format (YYYY MM DD hh:mm AM Omaha, NE).
+• Timestamps must use Central Time (America/Chicago) with daylight savings applied, not server time.
+• If Bolt uses UTC by default, apply the -5 or -6 hour offset depending on DST before rendering the final time.
-• Maintain a table in the project folder with timestamp, speaker, and message.
+• Maintain a table in the project folder with ISO timestamp, speaker, and message.

 🪪 Addressing Protocol
 • Mike is the client.
 Address Warrior or Josh the Man, never mix this up.